-Celebrate The Century Initiative Stamp
+Celebrate The Century Initiative Stamp released in 1999

-This thirty-three cent stamp was unveiled to the public as part of their 1999 "Celebrate the Century" initiative.
+This thirty-three cent stamp was unveiled to the public as part of their 1999 "Celebrate The Century" initiative.
 This release of stamps recognized significant events from each decade of the 20th century.
 The Star Trek stamp was part of the 1960s series in the Arts and Entertainment category and it was designed by Keith Birdsong.
 The stamp only took shape after a long campaign by fans and it represents the first time the United States Postal Service honored the series with formal postage.

-Space Exploration Commemorative Stamps
+Space Exploration Commemorative Stamps released in 1991

 Though that 1999 stamp carries the honor of being the first Star Trek postage, it wasn't the first time the postal service tipped a hat to the show’s legacy.
 Back in 1991 they released a commemorative collection honoring the show's 25th anniversary.
 This set came as a bonus "sticker set" which were included with a purchase of a book of Space Exploration stamps, which they were promoting at the time.
-Leonard Nimoy lent his support to the campaign, appearing in ads that read "Stamp Collecting Is Logical”.
+Leonard Nimoy lent his support to the campaign, appearing in ads that read "Stamp collecting is logical."

-At the same time the Federated States of Micronesia was releasing their sets, Antigua & Barbuda were celebrating Star Trek in a very similar fashion down in the “Land of 365 Beaches.”
+At the same time the Federated States of Micronesia was releasing their sets, Antigua & Barbuda were celebrating Star Trek in a very similar fashion down in the Land of 365 Beaches.
 Something tells me Kirk would have done well on an away mission there.
 In the end, we can't vouch for how these stamps would fit into the prime directive, but it is fact that they (along the Micronesia stamps) are actual legal postage still honored today.

-We could continue this list but we've covered the main US stamps and given you a taste of the international ones with a focus on the original series.
+We could continue this list but we've covered the main United States stamps and given you a taste of the international ones with a focus on the original series.
 There have been other efforts honoring the original and subsequent series, but we'll leave their story for another day.
-For now, we will simply say, "Live long and go postal" as you join us counting down to the series' 50th anniversary celebration!
+For now, we will simply say, "Live long and go postal" as you join us counting down to the sci-fi series' 50th anniversary celebration!